An autonomous community of self-supporting peers in recovery from addiction

 What takes place at Beach House Recovery is fundamentally different from anything you’ll find in a traditional organization.
 From the founder to our pastor, our counselor to the latest arrival, we are fellow students of a shared experience in recovery that binds us.
 Most of us sought refuge from the exploitation of bait and switch addiction centers and found a community with each other.
 Self-support was our ticket to financial freedom and self-governance our path to personal independence.

 Together we believe our distinctive approach is practical: those given opportunities to prosper in an open society with an abundance of proven success and authentic leaders will emulate the behavior they observe and flourish.
-In contrast, men sequestered with other repressed men in an an authoritarian environment will mirror poverty, compliance and frustration.
+In contrast, men sequestered with other repressed men will mirror poverty and frustration.
 We know from personal experience: life in early recovery without fair compensation and independent employment left us broke, homeless and unprepared for life.
 Separation from the twelve step community left us further isolated and alone.

-You can find more than a dozen alumni of our community that continue to reside on campus and focus on what they can pack into the stream of life.
+You can find more than a dozen alumni of our community that continue to reside near campus and focus on what they can pack into the stream of life.
 All practice self support and lead by example rather than by authority.
-Like the organization itself they carry their own weight, live within their means, ask nothing of society and take responsibility for their existence.
+Like the organization itself they live within their means, ask nothing of society and take personal responsibility for their existence.
 Surrounded by a worldwide recovery fellowship, they participate rather than isolate and cooperate rather than criticize.
-Today they represent a fellowship that serves, rather than drains, a local economy.
+Today they represent a fellowship that supports, rather than solicits, the local economy.

 God Shows Up When I’m Done With Me

 When I first sought treatment way back in the early 90’s, I had no clue what I was up against or the humiliating cycle of crushing defeats that were to follow.
 Unfortunately, when I arrived at treatment for the 14th time in March of 2008 I was none the wiser.
-I couldn’t put my finger on the problem.
+I could villify the substance, but couldn’t put my finger on the true problem.

 Each recovery center along the way had a reasonable explanation, a slightly different emphasis and a plausible new solution: